Hawaiʻi’s 100% clean energy future

 Socio-economic characteristics

 The site is currently vacant land with similar uses surrounding the Project site.
-AES Hawai'i utilized the State of Hawai‘i Department of Business, Economic Development & Tourism (DBEDT) Map of Electricity Burdens on Hawai'i Households by Census Tract to preliminarily assess the project’s location and distance from nearby residents and the energy burden (defined as percentage of gross household income spent on energy costs) of those closest communities.
+AES Hawai'i utilized the State of Hawai‘i Department of Business, Economic Development & Tourism (DBEDT) Map of Electricity Burdens on Hawai'i Households by Census Tract to preliminarily assess the Project’s location and distance from nearby residents and the energy burden (defined as percentage of gross household income spent on energy costs) of those closest communities.
 The site is located approximately 4.0 miles away from the nearest community with an average electricity burden of 3.89%.

-According to the American Council for an Energy-Efficient Economy (ACEEE) the Median energy burden nationally is 3.1% and the median low-income energy burden is 8.1%, which puts this area at slightly above the national average for non-low-income households.
+According to the American Council for an Energy-Efficient Economy (ACEEE), the Median energy burden nationally is 3.1% and the median low-income energy burden is 8.1%, which puts this area at slightly above the national average for non-low-income households.
 According to the same source, a high energy burden is considered to be above 6% and a severe energy burden above 10%.

 Aesthetic/visual resources